codestork/dronePass-Client/README.md

 # DronePass

 DronePass is Air Traffic Control for Drones.
-It's an Airspace authorization and restriction service for homeowners, and a real time drone traffic control system.
+It's an airspace authorization and restriction service for homeowners, and a real time drone traffic control system.
 This repo contains the Homeowner API piece, which allows homeowners to register their land parcels with our Drone Air Traffic Control Aministrator and set special permission times for when drones may fly over their homes.

-The inspiration for this project came from an MIT Technology review [article](http://www.technologyreview.com/news/531811/air-traffic-control-for-drones/) describing the need for a drone air traffic controller by 2018, by which time "7,500 unmanned craft weighing 55 pounds (25 kilograms) or less will be operating in the U.S." We chose to add the Homeowner API in order to ensure that property owner's could establish rights over their airspace.
+The inspiration for this project came from an MIT Technology review [article](http://www.technologyreview.com/news/531811/air-traffic-control-for-drones/) describing the need for a drone air traffic controller by 2018, by which time "7,500 unmanned craft weighing 55 pounds (25 kilograms) or less will be operating in the U.S." We chose to add the Homeowner API in order to ensure that property owners could establish rights over their airspace.

 The [Planner](https://github.com/codestork/dronePass-Planner), [Tower](https://github.com/codestork/dronePass-Tower), and [Drone Simulator](https://github.com/codestork/dronePass-DroneSim) make up the remainder of this project's repo.
 DronePass is deployed at http://dronepass.org and can be viewed on mobile devices as well.